JJJHolscher/jupyter-and-dioxus/README.md

 Thus far it's pretty small though, and I don't see it bulking anytime soon, so if you make sure to note which commit you're using and don't mind checking the python and rust source code in case of trouble, you should be able to use this well.

 And, it need barely be said, but the more you pay me the more pleasant this repo becomes for you.

+## troubleshooting

+> `dioxus_widget.show` or `dioxus_widget.debug` says it cannot connect.

+The widgets are served by a python http server which gets started when you call `dioxus_widget.init`.
+If you are using an ssh connection to a remote jupyter lab/notebook, make sure that you forward the `dioxus_widget` server port to your local machine.